Evelyn Hooker: Life

 Hooker was born Evelyn Gentry in North Platte, Nebraska, in her grandmother's house and grew up with eight brothers and sisters in the Colorado Plains.
 When she was 13, her family moved to Sterling, Colorado.
 The journey to Sterling would be one of Hooker's fondest memories.

 Hooker's mother, Jessie Bethel, who had a third grade education, told her to pursue an education because that was the only thing that could not be taken away from her.
-The Gentry family was not wealthy in the least, and Hooker was further stigmatized by her nearly 6 ft stature.
-Still an advocate of education, Jessie Bethel enrolled her daughter at Sterling High School, which was large and unusually progressive for the time.
-There, Hooker was in an honors program and was able to take a course in psychology.
-Hooker wanted to go to a teachers college, but her instructors saw her potential and encouraged her to go to the University of Colorado.
+The Gentry family was not wealthy, and Hooker was stigmatized by her nearly 6 ft stature.
+Jessie Bethel enrolled her daughter at Sterling High School, which was large and unusually progressive for the time.
+There, Hooker entered an honors program and was able to take a course in psychology.
+Hooker desired to attend a teachers college, but her instructors saw her potential and encouraged her to go to the University of Colorado.
 By the time she was ready to graduate, she had obtained a scholarship to the University of Colorado Boulder (UCB).

-In 1924 she became a student at UCB while working as a maid for a rich Boulder family.
-Her mentor, Karl Munzinger, guided her in her challenge of the then-prevalent psychological theory of behaviourism.
-She wrote her thesis paper on trial-and-error learning in rats.
-He invited her to write her own case history.
-After receiving her master's degree, she became one of 11 women involved in the PhD program in psychology at Johns Hopkins University, Baltimore, Maryland, having been refused referral from the chairman of Yale for being a female.
+In 1924, she matriculated at UCB while working as a maid for a rich Boulder family.
+Her mentor, Karl Munzinger, guided her to challenge the then-prevalent psychological theory of behaviourism.
+She wrote her thesis on trial-and-error learning in rats.
+Munzinger invited her to record her own case history.
+After receiving her master's degree, she became one of 11 women enrolled in the PhD program in psychology at Johns Hopkins University, Baltimore, Maryland, having been refused entry by the chairman of Yale for being a female.
 She studied with Knight Dunlap, who also generally did not approve of women doctorates.
 She was awarded her PhD in 1932.

 In her early career, she was not especially interested in the psychology of homosexual people.
 After teaching for only one year at the Maryland College for Women, she contracted tuberculosis and spent the next year in a sanatorium in Arizona.
-After her recovery she began teaching at Whittier College in Southern California.
-Then in 1937 Gentry received a fellowship to the Berlin Institute of Psychotherapy, at which point she left Whittier.
+After recovery she began teaching at Whittier College in southern California.
+Then, in 1937, Gentry received a fellowship to the Berlin Institute of Psychotherapy, at which point she left Whittier.
 Hooker lived with a Jewish family while she studied in Europe.
 While there, she got a first-hand look at the rise of Adolf Hitler and witnessed such events as the Kristallnacht.
 She learned later that the Jewish family she lived with was killed in concentration camps.
 Before returning home, Hooker went on a group tour to Russia, arriving just after a major purge.
 The events that Hooker would see in Europe ultimately sparked her desire to help overcome social injustice.